-Over the years, Litecoin began to form a parallel channel, where price travels along the channel making peaks and troughs at the upper and lower trend lines.
+Over the years, Litecoin has begun to form a parallel channel, where price travels along the channel making peaks and troughs at the upper and lower trend lines.
 Mid-term peaks appear each time price action approaches the median.
 The 2021 Litecoin peak and resulting lower high both found resistance at this upward traveling median.

 Litecoin is a breakthrough payment technology and early cryptocurrency based on the Bitcoin core code.
 Because Litecoin has many similarities with Bitcoin, yet hasn’t performed as well in recent years, many questions about the future of LTC remain.